pix0010/agent-starter-python/docs/CONTEXT.md

 Performance Notes
 - `turn_sec` includes LLM + tools for the step.
 Approx per‑tool latency is included; for precise per‑tool timing, add event timestamps in tools (optional enhancement).
-- If hitting Azure 429, increase sleeps or request quota increase.
+- Scripts insert human‑like pauses and exponential backoff to avoid Azure 429; tune with flags or environment as needed.

 Prompts and Behavior
 - System prompt `prompts/system.txt` (RU/ES/EN) encodes: